-- Continuing to assess and respond to the impact of the Coronavirus pandemic, particularly relating to childcare and unpaid caring responsibilities - Future ways of working: Working with our diverse services to embed the principles of agility, adaptability and flexibility for our workforce.
-We have created a manager and employee guidance, policy, and toolkit to support hybrid working and ensure that employees have the right working environment, equipment and set up to work in this new way, whilst also taking into account any individual circumstances - Better succession planning through the service planning process across the Council - Embedding Equality, Diversity and Inclusion within our culture through our Leadership Behaviour Framework and development programme - Promoting the positive benefits of inclusive workplaces, through our Diversity and Inclusion communications incorporating lived experiences - Continually developing our learning and resources to support leaders to work in an inclusive way - Introduction of the Menopause Policy, training/awareness for employees and managers and dedicated menopause support/talking groups - Developing training on Neurodiversity with a dedicated section for how females are impacted by different conditions such as ADHD, Autism, Dyslexia, Dyspraxia etc. - Promotion and supporting of International Women's Day - Staff Networks Improvement Plan has been created to enhance the reputation of the networks and encourage collaborative working to raise awareness and understanding of intersectionality - Developing awareness and training for allies across the organisation to encourage an inclusive culture and tackle things such as unconscious bias, micro incivilities and being an active bystander - Scoping exercise is currently underway for a Reverse Mentoring Programme to be launched later this year.
-This will help to build inclusive relationships and create genuine awareness of the barriers faced by women.
+- Continuing to work with our diverse services to embed the principles of agility, adaptability and flexibility for our workforce.
+We have implemented a manager and employee guidance, policy, and toolkit to support hybrid working and ensure that employees have the right working environment, equipment and set up to work in this way, whilst also taking into account any individual circumstances - Better succession planning through the service planning process across the Council - Embedding Equality, Diversity and Inclusion within our culture through our Leadership Behaviour Framework and development programme - Promoting the positive benefits of inclusive workplaces, through our Diversity and Inclusion communications incorporating lived experiences - Continually developing our learning and resources to support leaders to work in an inclusive way - Introduction of the Menopause Policy, training/awareness for employees and managers and dedicated menopause support/talking groups - Delivering training on Neurodiversity with a dedicated section for how females are impacted by different conditions such as ADHD, Autism, Dyslexia, Dyspraxia etc. - Promotion and supporting of International Women's Day - Staff Networks Improvement Plan has been with a focus on reaching out to front line staff and encouraging collaborative working to raise awareness and understanding of intersectionality. - Developing awareness and training for allies across the organisation to encourage an inclusive culture and tackle things such as unconscious bias, micro incivilities and being an active bystander - This year we have launched our Reverse Mentoring Programme to help to build inclusive relationships and create genuine awareness of the barriers faced by women.